joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

-* make the `BankAccountSupervisor` to use the `BankAccountRegistry` to register new child process

 # TODO

 * handle the `DOWN` of a registered process so that we can remove from the lookup table